University-Project-Repos/.github/profile/README.md

 The following are examples of .git university projects, most being private.
-Offering as much as 30 ECTS, they cover a diverse range of IT disciplines - including software engineering, computer & other advanced data engineering and sciences - many involving extensive collaboration:
+Offering as much as 30 ECTS, they cover a diverse range of IT disciplines, many involving extensive collaboration.
+These include all undergraduate computer science, software engineering, embedded systems, and GIS credits given at the University of Canterbury, and more at postgraduate-level in advanced software engineering, computer & other advanced data engineering and sciences from the University of Auckland, Uppsala University and other formal international exchanges:

 - Distributed real-time system for global semi-autonomous asynchronous robotic depot storage
 - Wide-area wireless embedded networking system for low-power autonomous wildlife surveillance